ericharding/blog/content/blog/xinetd/index.md

 +++
-title="Using xinetd for Automatic Deployment" date=2019-03-30
+title="Using Xinetd and Github Hooks for Automatic Deployment" date=2019-03-30 draft=true
-draft=true
 +++

 # Pulling from GitHub
 https://github.blog/2015-06-16-read-only-deploy-keys/